You prefer to read the German version

-It goes without saying, that the necrology or obituary on Johann Sebastian Bach mentions the Bach House in Eisenach: it's where the Bach Family once lived, but Johann Sebastian Bach was not born in this house at the "Frauenplan".
-However he was born just one minute walk away.
+It goes without saying, that the necrology or obituary on Johann Sebastian Bach mentions the Bach House in Eisenach: it's where the Bach Family once lived, but Johann Sebastian Bach was not born in this house at the "Frauenplan."
+However, he was born just one minute walk away.

-Johann Sebastian Bach belongs to a group of individuals, who seem to have received their love and skill for music - as a natural gift - for all members.
-One thing is certain, beginning with Veit Bachen, the ancestor of this dynasty, all his descendants down to the seventh generation, were inspired by music, and all of those, with few exceptions, made music for their profession.
-This Veit moved in the sixteenth century, from Hungary and settled later in Thuringia, exiled because of his religious believes.
+Johann Sebastian Bach belongs to a group of individuals, who seem to have received their love and skill for music – as a natural gift – for all members.
+One thing is sure, beginning with Veit Bachen, the ancestor of this dynasty, all his descendants down to the seventh generation, were inspired by music, and all of those, with few exceptions, made music for their profession.
+This Veit moved in the sixteenth century, from Hungary and settled later in Thuringia, exiled because of his religious beliefs.
 Many of his descendants continued to live in that area as well.
-Among the Bach dynasty, many excelled as performing artists and others specialized in the construction of musical instruments.
+Among the Bach dynasty, many excelled as performing artists, and others specialized in the construction of musical instruments.
 Besides Johann Sebastian the following are noteworthy for their compositions: 1) Heinrich Bach, an organist who died in Arnstadt 1692 and both sons 2) Johann Christoph, Court and Town Organist in Eisenach, who died in 1703, and 3) Johann Michael, organist and town writer in the office of Gehren, Johann Sebastian's first father in law: 4) Johann Ludewig Bach, Duke Meyningish Bandmaster: 5) Johann Bernhard Bach, Chamber musician and organist in Eisenach, who passed into eternity in 1749.

 Of all of those, we have works at hand, which prove sufficiently of the strength of these authors, both in vocal and in the instrumental composition.
 Especially the mentioned above Johann Christoph is to name strong for both his invention of pleasant thoughts and in the expression of words, He composed, as possible the back-then taste allowed, both gallant and singing, as well as immensely harmonious.
 Because for the first fact, a motet composed by him seventy and more years ago, in which he, beyond established well-behaved ideas, he had the heart, to use the augmented sixth.
 However, because of the second point, a composed work from him for 22 obbligato voices, not without the purest harmony, that he, on the organ and on the clavier, never played with less than five parts.
-Johann Bernhard has composed many nice overtures matching to the Telemann taste.
-It would make you wonder, why such brave men did not became well-known beyond the fatherland.
+Johann Bernhard has composed many beautiful overtures matching to the Telemann taste.
+It would make you wonder, why such brave men did not become well-known beyond the fatherland.
 Consider that these honest Thuringians were so happy with their fatherland and their status, that they didn't even try to risk to search for their fortune far beyond their home.
 They preferred the applause of the gentlemen of their era plus a crowd of trusted fellow countrymen, which they had around with pleasure.
 Compared to look for an uncertain, with effort and cost related applause, coming from few plus possibly even jealous foreigners.
 But we have the obligation to renew the memory of honorable men, and to confirm them, and to apologize to those, who may find this little exaggeration a little too long.

 We now return to our Johann Sebastian.